Enrique MacDonnell: Early naval career

-MacDonnell had a distinguished career in the navy, that saw him travel extensively and saw him in command positions in several famous battles including the battles of Roatan and Trafalgar.
-He was injured on several occasions but enjoyed a steady progression up through the ranks from Sub-Lieutenant to Vice-Admiral.
+MacDonnell had a notable career in the navy that saw him travel extensively and saw him in command positions in several famous battles, such as the battles of Roatan and Trafalgar.
+He was injured on several occasions, but progressed through the ranks from Sub-Lieutenant to Vice-Admiral.

 In July 1776, he joined the Spanish Navy as a sub-lieutenant and was assigned to the frigate Gaviota as part of a mission against the Algerians in the squadron of Captain Felix de Tejada.
 In September, he was transferred within the squadron to the 34-gun frigate Carmen.
 In November Carmen and its support ships fought and burned two Ottoman Algeria xebecs in Melilla cove.

 On 28 February 1777, he was promoted to lieutenant, and in April his next posting was lieutenant in command of the xebec Pilar bound for Corsica in the Mediterranean Sea and the West Indies.
-During this time he was injured in a battle with a larger English ship before returning to Cadiz.
+During this time he was injured in a battle with a larger British ship before returning to Cadiz.
 MacDonnell was briefly assigned to the ships San Isidro and Andoluz in December 1778.

 In February 1779, upon recovery from his injuries, he was posted to the 34-gun frigate Santa Maria Magdalena.
-It was part of a six-ship squadron patrolling the Azores seeking a squadron of 4–5 English vessels traveling from South America.
-The Spanish never made this interception but on 11 September the squadron spotted a lone English ship off Terceira Island in the Azores.
-Santa Maria Magdalena and another frigate gave chase, but the English ship escaped as nightfall arrived.
+It was part of a six-ship squadron patrolling the Azores searching for a British squadron of 4–5 ships traveling from South America.
+The Spanish never made this interception but on 11 September the squadron spotted a lone British ship off Terceira Island in the Azores.
+Santa Maria Magdalena and another frigate gave chase, but the British ship escaped as nightfall arrived.
 The frigates became separated from the fleet and sailed back towards Spain alone.
-On 15 August 1779, Santa Maria Magdalena captured the British 10-gun privateer Duke Of Cornwall off Cape St Vincent by disguising the frigate as a merchant ship.
+On 15 August 1779, Santa Maria Magdalena captured the British 10-gun privateer Duke Of Cornwall off Cape St Vincent by disguising herself as a merchant ship.
 The privateer surrendered after the first Spanish warning salvo.

 MacDonnell was on board the 30-gun ship Andaluz as part of a convoy to Havana led by Don Jose De Solano transporting troops from the Regimento de Infantería de Hibernia to Cuba, arriving in August 1780.